kensho-technologies/timtc_vocabs_models/README.md

 ```

 If you are interested in any of these models, please contact us and we'll figure out some other way for you to get them.
-Perhaps HuggingFace would have been a better wayto go.
+Perhaps HuggingFace would have been a better way to go.

 ### `vocabularies` directory